 Meet Your Hosts

 Anais grew up in Hudson County, New Jersey–the industrial part of Jersey with the skyline view of New York City.
 She was enriched by its ethnically diverse neighborhoods and (sometimes) hip urban vibe.
-She left HudCo to study at Lehigh University in Pennsylvania, and shortly after graduating with a degree in Economics moved to Costa Rica at age 22, where she still resides today.
+She left HudCo to study at Lehigh University in Pennsylvania, and shortly after graduating with a degree in Economics moved to Costa Rica at age 22.
+Seven years later, age 29, she moved back to her hometown to focus on growing her marketing agency Blabbermouth and this podcast.

 Maya is a writer, mother and podcast producer.
 You can learn more about her at mayagoode.com